Panzolinho/Panzolinho/README.md

 - 🔭 I’m currently on a journey to learn coding.
 I'm self-taught, using resources like YouTube channels, Udemy courses, W3Schools, Codecademy, and many other helpful websites.
-- 🌱 I’m focused on web development, currently mastering HTML and CSS as of July 29, 2024.
+- 🌱 I’m focused on becoming web development, currently trying to master HTML and CSS as of July 29, 2024.
 - 👯 I’m planning to start a YouTube channel to document my journey as a self-taught web developer.
 I'll share my learning experiences, realizations, and creations, and I'm excited to collaborate with other YouTubers in the future.
 - 📫 How to reach me: 03panzo@gmail.com
 - 💍💍 Pronouns: Mrs